-As of March 29, 2008, we own or have licensed 81 issued US patents and 62 issued international patents.
+As of June 28, 2008, we own or have licensed 81 issued U.S. patents and 62 issued international patents.
 There are 240 pending patent applications, including 116 in the United States, 118 international applications and 6 applications filed under the Patent Cooperation Treaty.
-The issued patents we have licensed from Caltech expire between 2019 and 2024, and the issued patents owned by us expire between 2018 and 2025.
+The U.S. issued patents we have licensed from Caltech expire between 2017 and 2024, the U.S. issued patents we have licensed from Harvard expire between 2019 and 2023, the U.S. issued patent we have licensed from Gyros expires in 2012 and the U.S. issued patents owned by us expire between 2018 and 2025.

 The patent positions of companies like ours are generally uncertain and involve complex legal and factual questions.
 Our patents may not enable us to obtain or keep any competitive advantage.
 Our pending U.S. and foreign patent applications may not issue as patents or may not issue in a form that will be advantageous to us.
 Any patents we have obtained or do obtain may be challenged by re-examination, opposition or other administrative proceeding, or may be challenged in litigation, and such challenges could result in a determination that the patent is invalid.
 In addition, competitors may be able to design alternative methods or devices that avoid infringement of our patents.
 To the extent our intellectual property protection offers inadequate protection, or is found to be invalid, we are exposed to a greater risk of direct competition.
-If our intellectual property does not provide adequate protection against our competitors' products, our competitive position could be adversely affected, as could our business.
+If our intellectual property does not provide adequate protection against our competitiors' products, our competitive position could be adversely affected, as could our business.
 Both the patent application process and the process of managing patent disputes can be time consuming and expensive.
 Furthermore, the laws of some foreign countries may not protect our intellectual property rights to the same extent as do the laws of the United States.